UMAprotocol/protocol/packages/core/README.md

 This will deploy your contracts on the in-memory hardhat network and exit, leaving no trace.
 Quickest way to ensure that deployments work as intended without consequences.

-`yarn hardhat deploy --network <NETWORK-NAME>`
+`yarn hardhat deploy --network <NETWORK-NAME> --tags <TAGS>`

-Deploy all contracts.
+Deploy all contracts to specified network.
 Requires a `CUSTOM_NODE_URL` HTTP(s) endpoint and a `MNEMONIC` to be set in environment.
-Available tags can be found in `/deploy` scripts, and available networks are found in the `networks` object within `hardhat.config.js`.
+Available contract tags can be found in `/deploy` scripts, and available networks are found in the `networks` object within `hardhat.config.js`.
+Tags can be powerful, for example running `yarn hardhat deploy --tags Bridge` will only deploy the Bridge contract its dependencies (such as the Finder).

 `./scripts/hardhat/deployContracts.sh beacon-l2 <NETWORK-NAME>`

 Deploys contracts necessary to set up Beacon Oracle on L2 on the network, which would be used to deploy to Polygon for example.

 `./scripts/hardhat/deployContracts.sh beacon-l1 <NETWORK-NAME>`

 Deploys contracts necessary to set up Beacon Oracle on L1 on the network, which would be deployed on Mainnet for example.

 `./scripts/hardhat/verifyDeployedContracts.sh <NETWORK-NAME>`

 Verify contracts for selected network on Etherscan.
 Requires an `ETHERSCAN_API_KEY` to be set in environment.

-`./scripts/hardhat/setupDeployedContracts.sh beacon-l2 <NETWORK-NAME>`

-Run this after deploying and verifying the contracts on a public network in order to set up important contract state such as the Finder, Registry, and more.
-The first argument is the same type of argument passed into the `deployContracts.sh` script which informs it which contracts to set up.
-For example, `beacon-l1` will set up the `SourceOracle` while `beacon-l2` will set up the `SinkOracle`.
+This script requires that the local `./core/deployments` has solc standard-input json files, which will be generated after running the `deploy` command.

+`yarn hardhat export --export-all ./networks/hardhat/deployed.json `

+Export deployed contract data such as ABI and addresses to `deployed.json` in order to make data available for external applications.
+For example, a newly deployed `Finder` address on Rinkeby can be imported via `deployed.4.rinkeby.contracts.Finder.address`.

+The following commands are implemented as [hardhat tasks](https://hardhat.org/guides/create-task.html) that make it easy to interact with deployed contracts via the CLI:

+`yarn hardhat register-deployer --network <NETWORK-NAME>`

+Registers the `deployer` account (as defined in the `namedAccounts` param in `hardhat.config.js`) with the deployed Registry for the network.

+`yarn hardhat setup-finder --registry --bridge --generichandler --network <NETWORK-NAME>`

+Sets specified contracts in the deployed Finder.
+More contracts available to be set can be found in the `core/scripts/hardhat/tasks/finder.js` script.

 ## Typescript!